Water Heater Age | Tankless Pros Az | Phoenix, Az

 How long do water heaters last?

-A water heater can last anywhere between 8-12 years in the Phoenix areas.
+A water heater can last anywhere between 8-12 years in the Phoenix area.
 Once you calculate the age of your water heater, you will then need to determine if the age of your water heater is past due for maintenance or replacement.

 We will list the most popular brands in this water heater age guide so that you can determine your water heater’s age.